notpeelz/esp32-acme-client/libraries/acmeclient/Readme.md

 Copyright &copy; 2019, 2020 by Danny Backx

-ACME is a protocol (see RFC8555) for automatic certificate management.
+ACME is a protocol (see <a href="https://tools.ietf.org/html/rfc8555">RFC8555</a>) for automatic certificate management.
 Sites such as letsencrypt.org allow you to obtain free (no charge) certificates in an automated way using the ACME protocol.